jdh4/dark_notes/README.md

 ## Submitting a Job

-Create a Slurm scipt such as this:
+Create a Slurm scipt such as this (job.slurm):

 ```
 #!/bin/bash